 2. restore the natural color to already gray hair?

-As I looked over the Invite Health website, one thing that occurred to me is where they said catalase might help “prevent discoloration.”
-That is not necessarily the same thing as saying catalase would reverse grey hair to its normal color.
+Previously, the website stated that might help “prevent discoloration.”
+That is not necessarily the same as saying catalase would reverse grey hair to its normal color.
+These words have since been amended to “Catalase is a natural antioxidant that helps regulate hydrogen peroxide.”

-What's up with that?
-Studies related to catalase and gray hair I did locate include:
+Studies related to catalase and gray hair that were located include:

 - A 2014 study titled Premature Graying as a Consequence of Compromised Antioxidant Activity in Hair Bulb Melanocytes and Their Precursors